Bira/octopus-carnival/_drafts/wir-mm2-4e-wood-woad.md

   guess the gnome is a actually a druid using the entropist stat block.

 I like the feel of the mechanics on this one, but the lore is once again a bit uninspiring.
-It's another homanoid fey plant that's fanatical about protecting nature, just like dryads and treants.
+It's another humanoid fey plant that's fanatical about protecting nature, just like dryads and treants.
 I guess they can round out the cast when you want to focus a game on a faction of such beings, but we already have a lot of other possible creatures that belong there as well (satyrs, centaurs, elven